Teotihuacán Municipality: The archeological site

 The main attraction here is the Teotihuacan archeological site, which is a World Heritage Site.
 The center of the site is the Calzada de los Muertos or the Avenue of the Dead, which is almost four kilometres long.
 The city surrounds this avenue in mostly symmetrical form, which can best be seen at the Pyramid of the Moon at the north end or the Temple of Quetzalcoatl at the south end.
 Most visitors head for the Pyramid of the Sun and then the Pyramid of the Moon.
 The Pyramid of the Sun is the second largest in Mexico, with only the pyramid at Cholula being larger.
 It measures 64 meters tall, and consists of five bodies with stairs.
-Visitors may climb to the top of the pyramid, which is reputed to have energizing qualities, especially during the spring equinox.
+Visitors are no longer allowed to climb to the top of the pyramid, which is reputed to have energizing qualities, especially during the spring equinox.
 The Pyramid of the Moon is located at the north end of the Calzada de los Muertos.
 It has four bodies with stairs.
 There are a number of other palaces and structures worth visiting such as The Citadel, the Palace of Quetzalpapalotl, the Temple of the Plumed Snails and the Palace of the Jaguars.
 Recently a mural museum has been constructed at the site which contains 34 of the site's murals along with selected artifacts.

 Despite the size and importance of the site, the ruins have not spurred the development of a major tourism industry here.
 Only four hotels exist near the site and most who earn a living from tourism do so by selling souvenirs both inside and outside the site's gates.
 General commerce and tourism together only employ about 32 percent of the population.
 However, businesses catering to tourists has developed haphazardly.
 The entrance is crowded with beer billboards, hotels, restaurants and dozens of stands selling souvenirs and up to hundreds of wandering vendors both inside and outside the archeological site.
 Within zones A and B of the site are 500+ wandering vendors, 240 souvenir shops, 32 restaurants, 10 billboards, a radio antenna, a hotel and a spa/water park.
 Most of these have been constructed since the 1980s on what used to be farmland.
 This farmland was one of the arguments the federal government used to convince UNESCO to make Teotihuacan a World Heritage Site.
 INAH acknowledges that the stands and vendors are an eyesore but it is not something the agency can resolve on its own.
 The agency states that it is working with state and other federal authorities to move the commerce into permanents buildings.
 However, most of the vendors have been very resistant to any change.